Harmontown/harmontown.github.io/docs/_episodes/095/index.md

 title:                "Hot Dog With Lettuce"
 image:                "episode-placeholder.jpg"
 description: >
   Mayor Harmon jumps right into a drop in from original Saturday Night Live cast member Laraine Newman which merges into a visit from controversial author Dr. Chris Ryan to delves into polygamy and the very nature of our sexuality.
-In D&D, Spencer gives ...
+In D&D, Spencer gives up.
 showDate:
 releaseDate:          "2013-11-25 19:36:00Z"
 duration:             "02:04:11"